ktyudha/ktyudha/README.md

 <h1 align='center'>Hi there 👋</h1>

-Hi, I'm Huda, an iOS Developer which focuses on SwiftUI and UIKit.
+Hi, I'm Huda, a student @ Apple Developer Academy 2022 as iOS Developer which focuses on SwiftUI and UIKit.
 Passionate about education and medical.
-With my team, build awesome community, Google Developer Student Clubs in my campus <a href="https://instagram.com/gdsc.trunojoyo">@gdsc.trunojoyo</a>

 Technical Experience:
 - Mobile: SwiftUI, UIKit, CloudKit, CoreData